 Minnesota Waldorf School grew out of a parent-led movement for Waldorf education in the Twin Cities.
 The Minnesota Waldorf School Association was created in 1979.
-At that time it organized visits by Waldorf educators and a two-day conference titled “Education Towards Freedom,” which was followed by a larger conference cosponsored by St. Catherine’s College.
-The first kindergarten program, led by Marianne Schneider, opened in September of 1981 and a move to a larger location still in Minneapolis.
-Margaret Meyerkort, Rene Querido and Werner Glas supported the school in its growth and development.
+The first kindergarten program opened in September of 1981.

 Each year brings new growth to Minnesota Waldorf School.
-In April 2011, the Frolic Fundraiser “Fund-A-Need” brought in enough money to begin the new Garage and Storage building that will house and protect our outdoor equipment, as well as the stage and circus supplies.
+In April 2011, the Spring Event Fundraiser “Fund-A-Need” raised money to begin the new Garage and Storage building that will house and protect our outdoor equipment, as well as the stage and circus supplies.
 This new building will also have an attached greenhouse to support our “horticulturiculum” program – the gardening program at MWS.